seandotnet/Valpanion/README.md

 - Region switcher built-in.
 - Get all player details including hidden names
 - Manual lock button for instalocking.
+- See which side you will start before game begins
+- Favourite agents.

 ### Getting Started